-(3) Mr. Olesinski was appointed a Chief Financial Officer of the Corporation on November 3, 2022 following the resignation of Mr. Duras.
+(3) Mr. Olesinski was appointed as Chief Financial Officer of the Corporation on November 3, 2022 following the resignation of Mr. Duras.

-(4) Appointed as director of the Corporation on May 19, 2022.
+(4) Appointed as a director of the Corporation on May 19, 2022.

-(5) Compensation has been paid as consulting fees under the independent contractor agreement with the Director / Named Executive Officer as described under the heading "Statement of Executive Compensation - Employment, Consulting and Management Agreements" of this Circular.
+(5) Compensation has been paid as consulting fees under the independent contractor agreement with the Director / Named Executive Officer as described under the heading "Statement of Executive Compensation - Employment, Consulting and Management Agreements" of this Management Information Circular.